Haivision/srt/docs/handshake.md

-(In other words, `SRTO_KMREFRESHRATE` is the exact number of transmitted packets for which Key-switch happens, the Pre-announce happens `SRTO_KMPREANNOUNCE` packets earlier, and Decommission happens `SRTO_KMPREANNOUNCE` packets later.)
+(In other words, `SRTO_KMREFRESHRATE` is the exact number of transmitted packets for which Key-switch happens, the Pre-announce happens `SRTO_KMPREANNOUNCE` packets earlier, and Decommission happens `SRTO_KMPREANNOUNCE` packets later.
+The `SRTO_KMPREANNOUNCE` value serves as an intermediate delay to make sure that since the moment of switching the keys, the new key is surely deployed at the receiver, as well as the old key is not decommissioned until the last packet encrypted with that key is received).

 The following things are done for the refreshing activities: